Toronet/Wallet/README.md

 - **Pages**: These are where all pages in the project are kept and managed.

 - **Redux**: This is the brain of the project.
 The data layer and global state are kept and managed here.
+All API calls are "batched" into actions.
+Knowledge of redux is required before touching anything here!

-- **Styles**: This is where all the global style module is kept, alongside other _LESS_ partials like variables, and mixins.
+- **Styles**: This is where all the global style module is kept, alongside other _LESS_ partials like **variables**, and **mixins**.

 - **Utils**: These are utility functions that help perform certain actions like; capitalize a text, format a number to a comma separated string etc...
 Not to be confused with the helpers.
 These are used in the other components or pages.